Witnessing Taste Components: Flavor and Finish

 The approach that we have taken is to systematically use the same framework of the basic properties that all wines possess namely,

-The finale this week is for us to discuss assessment of flavors and the finish of the wine.
+The finale this week is for us to discuss the assessment of flavors and the finish of the wine.

 As you may well remember, smell and taste acting simultaneously create flavor, each one inter-dependent on the other and forgive me if at times I use “aroma” almost synonymously with “taste”.